 Why should the program’s sunset be removed?

 By many metrics, the TCS program successfully supports Illinois’ most vulnerable and helps kids access their best-fit school.

 - 100% of scholarships are need-based, and the average Empower Illinois scholarship recipient’s family household income is $43,000 or 165% of the federal poverty level

-- Tax credit scholarships through Empower Illinois serve a greater percentage of Black, Indigenous, or students of color than the K-12 population of Illinois, with greater than 55% of scholarships reaching BIPOC students
+- Tax credit scholarships through Empower Illinois serve a greater percentage of racially/ethnically diverse students than the K-12 population of Illinois, with greater than 55% of scholarships reaching diverse students

 - 92% of private schools across the state, both secular and religious, participate in the program and rely on it to help keep their school communities intact and growing